logo

 • application for registration by owner or an authorized representative;

-• proof of qualification to own a Maltese ship; in the case of a body corporate, the memorandum and articles of association; in the case of non Maltese owners, appointment of a resident agent;
+• proof of qualification to own a Maltese ship (in the case of a body corporate, the memorandum and articles of association and in the case of non-Maltese owners, appointment of a resident agent);

-• declaration of ownership made in front of the Registrar by the owner or an authorized representative;
+• declaration of ownership made in front of the authorities by the owner or an authorized representative;

 • where applicable, copy of the current yacht’s International Tonnage Certificate;